 What is my role as a parent or guardian?

-A Match Support Specialist requests your feedback regularly about your child’s friendship with their Big and about how we can best meet the needs of your child.
+A Match Support Specialist requests your feedback regularly about your child’s relationship with their Big, and about how we can best meet the needs of your child.

 Bigs and Littles share everyday activities: